 And Mary said: "My soul exalts the Lord,Luke 1:46(NASB)

-Mary was highly privileged and her explosion of joy reflected a developing understanding of the wonderful truth with which she had been entrusted, and the amazing responsibility of being chosen by the God of her forefathers to bring forth the Messiah of Israel, Whom she humbly acknowledged as GOD, my Saviour.
+Mary was highly privileged and her explosion of joy reflected a developing understanding of the wonderful truth with which she had been entrusted.
+Her song revealed the amazing responsibility of being chosen, by the God of her forefathers, to bring forth the Messiah of Israel - Whom she humbly acknowledged as GOD, my Saviour.

 The rejoicing of our soul is that part of man that contains our individuality.
-It is the seat of our very being that touches the material elements of our humanity while the joyful praise in our spirit is that deepest element within our being that touches God, as we walk in spirit and truth and reaches out from Him to others as we witness of the wonderful truth of the gospel of Christ, as our hearts also exalts in "God MY Saviour".
+It is the seat of our very being that touches the material elements of our humanity while the joyful praise in our spirit is that deepest element within our being that touches God, as we walk in spirit and truth - and reaches out from Him to others, as we witness of the wonderful truth of the gospel of Christ, as our hearts also exalts in "God MY Saviour".